phax/as2-lib/README.md

 #News and noteworthy

+  * 2016-03-02 Version 2.2.6
+    * Added support for dumping HTTP requests when using `as2-servlet`
   * 2015-12-01 Version 2.2.5
     * Added a validity check so that expired certificates can no longer be used to sign, verify and encrypt messages.
 Decrypt is still possible.
     * Added the possibility to disable the autosave of the `PKCS12CertificateFactory` using the new boolean attribute `autosave`.
 This can now also easily be set in the client settings. (issue #17)